survive-the-century/survive-the-century/book/text/chapter_slow-economic-recovery-slowfade.md

 {% include variables %}

+Vaccine rumours are everywhere.
+{:.leader-sentence}

+They’re filled with oestrogen and it’s a plot to feminize men!
+They contain microchips so that Bill Gates can track our every movement!
+They cause cancer so that you’re addicted to buying Big Pharma medicines for the rest of your life!
+Anti-vaxxers hijack vaccine-distribution trucks and destroy millions of doses.

+Instead of taking months to roll out the vaccine, it takes four years.

 By the late 2020s, economies are battered.
 Countries need bold new economic-recovery plans.
 Different groups propose different solutions.
-{:.leader-sentence}

 Which economic proposal will your news site give the most time to?
 {:.choice-question}